 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: If you are a U.S. citizen, you are eligible for a visa waiver and do not need a visa for tourist stays of three months or less.
+You must have a valid passport.
 Visit the New Zealand Embassy website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of New Zealand.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.